 Miller’s Batman thrived in his own bubble, through a sequel to The Dark Knight Returns, and a prequel in the form of All-Star Batman and Robin, the Boy Wonder.
-Now, Miller's 'Dark Knight has returned again in the current Dark Knight III: The Master Race.
+Now, Miller's 'Dark Knight has returned again in the still ongoing Dark Knight III: The Master Race.

 BOB KANE / BILL FINGER11 of 12Who else could land at number one on this list but the men who created the very idea of Batman, inventing numerous aspects of his world, creating some of his most iconic enemies, and defining an entire archetype of superhero comic books?